RedisLabs/redis-enterprise-azure/README.md

 install_prereqs.sh: Install required dependencies like node and azure-cli.
 Run this before your first run.

 ### Settings (settings.sh)
-settings.sh: setting file for the automated cluster setup. seach for and modify the variables marked with text "TODO" in the setting file before running create_ and delete_ scripts. the scripts will fail if you do not review and assign the required values for these variables at minimum.
+settings.sh: setting file for the automated cluster setup.
+Seach for and investigate the variables marked with text "TODO" in the setting file before running create_ and delete_ scripts.
+NOTE: The scripts will fail by default as Azure subscription and account information will need to be populated.

 **RLEC Settings:**
 ````